 Food for Exercise - What to Eat Before, During and After Workout

-If you know how to eat right and follow a well-planned fitness program, you will not only burn fat and build muscles, but will also improve your cardiovascular health.
+If you know how to eat right and follow a well-planned fitness program, you will burn fat, build muscles and improve your cardiovascular health.

-However, eating the right food will depend on your personal goal.
-Whether you want to lose weight, lower your cholesterol level, build muscle and strength, or just want to improve the quality of your life.
+Eating the right food for exercise depends on your health fitness goals.
+Is it to lose weight, to lower cholesterol level, to build muscle and strength, or just want to improve your general well-being?

-Also, remember that the time spent and the intensity of your exercise will also decide on how often you should eat and drink.
-Some exercise needs more energy, like cross country cycling.
+The intensity of your exercise and the time you spent exercising will also decide on how often you should eat and drink.
+Some exercise needs more energy, like cross-country cycling.

-Irrespective of your goal, the following guidelines will help you in meeting most of your personal goals.
+Irrespective of your goal, the following guidelines will meet most of your health fitness goals.
 Follow them, and you will benefit greatly.

 Setting your fitness goal is the most important step to a healthier lifestyle.
-Decide if you want to lose body fat, lower your high blood pressure and build muscle or endurance.
+Decide if you want to lose body fat, lower your high blood pressure or to build muscle and endurance.

-Water not only helps to regulate your body temperature, but will also help to cushion joints.
-This is important when you exercise as you will lose water through sweating.
-So drink a lot of water before, during and after your exercise.
-Better still; carry a bottle of water with you when you exercise
+Water helps to regulate the body temperature and when you exercise, it helps to cushion joints.
+This is important as you lose water through sweating when you exercise.
+So, drink lots of water before, during and after your exercise.

-Some people prefer to take sports drink.
-This is usually high in calories and some brands may have high levels of sodium, so choose wisely.
+Some people prefer to take a sports drink.
+This is high in calories and some brands have high levels of sodium, so choose wisely.

-Energy drink on the other hand has a high level of caffeine and other stimulants.
-Your body doesn't need them, so it's wise not to take energy drink.
-If you really need that 'pick me up' drink, sports drink is a better choice over energy drink.
+Energy drink is not a healthy drink either as it has a high level of caffeine and other stimulants.
+Your body doesn't need them, so it's wise not to take an energy drink.
+If you need that 'pick me up' drink, a sports drink is a better choice.

-If you are a coffee or tea drinker, try to choose green tea instead.
-Catechins, an ingredient that is present in green tea, is powerful antioxidants that are known to increase your metabolic rate.
-This is good to burn off that excess fats!
+If you are a coffee or tea drinker, try green tea instead.
+Catechins, an ingredient that is present in green tea are powerful antioxidants that are known to increase your metabolic rate.
+This is good to burn off those excess fats!

 You can check if you are properly hydrated from the color of your urine, which should be pale yellow.